 So is a diplomatic boycott even worthwhile?

-Some officials, including the IOC’s Dick Pound, believe it will achieve little, and I tend to agree.
+Some officials, including the IOC’s Dick Pound, , and I tend to agree.
 But it’s a face-saving measure for everybody – a way of expressing discontent without actually withdrawing from the competition, and punishing the athletes in the process.

 Usually, Olympics are not particularly significant diplomatic occasions in any event - they are more like a big party than a major international meeting.
 While officials are usually wined and dined by the host country, COVID restrictions mean that will not be happening in Beijing in 2022 to the usual extent, so officials are not missing much, and Morrison is probably saving Australian taxpayers some money.